dfinity/portal/docs/developer-docs/setup/cycles/cycles-ledger.md

 In short, the cycles ledger simplifies cycle management by providing the ability for principal IDs to hold cycles.

-The cycles ledger complies with the ICRC-2 standard.
+The cycles ledger currently complies with the ICRC-1, ICRC-2, and ICRC-3 standards.
 In addition to standard ledger functionality, the cycles ledger also interacts with the NNS canisters and user canisters to provide cycles ledger-specific functions, such as:

 - Accepting incoming cycles sent from other canisters.
 - Sending cycles to other canisters.